kylewelt/FE-Assessment/README.md

 # Task 1

 In the Dashboard component, update the "Top Hospitals" list to sort the displayed hospitals in order of their rating (5 is high, 1 is low).
+The list should show the top 3 hospitals ranked from highest on the left, to lowest on the right.

 # Task 2